taxi-tabby/tictactoe-ai-train/README.md

 - `./npy/train_x_{col}x{row}_{winning condition length}.npy`
 - `./npy/train_y_{col}x{row}_{winning condition length}.npy`

+### 2.1 Data Verification
+You can verify the normalized data using `npy_check7.py`.
+This script generates a report in the form of an image, which will be saved in the `/npy_report` folder.

 ### 3. Model Training
 If `train_x___.npy` and `train_y___.npy` are present, you can run `train7.py` to train the model.